 • Change management came late.
 Staff need to know which tasks are being removed, which decisions remain theirs, and how performance will be measured after launch.

-The practical path is to design the first deployment as a controlled workflow change, not a technology showcase: one process, one owner, one baseline, one escalation path, and a clear go/no-go metric after 60 to 90 days in production.
+The practical path is to design the first deployment as a controlled workflow change, not a technology showcase: one process, one owner, one baseline, one escalation path, and a clear go or no-go metric after 60 to 90 days in production.

 FAQ